-- The current use of aggregated data means that if there is at least one operation in each data grid (1° grid resolution) for each month of each year in each cluster, all three fisheries' data will be equally weighted in the likelihood.
+- The current use of aggregated data means that if there is at least one operation in each data grid (1° grid resolution) for each month of each year in each cluster, all three fisheries' data from three fisheries will be equally weighted in the likelihood.
 However, the degree of information may vary depending on the actual number of operations.
-This is one of the disadvantages in analysis with aggregated data. - As the analysis was carried out using data up to 2020, there is again a time lag of two years between the most recent year in the data and the year of assessment.
+This is one of the disadvantages in analysis with aggregated data. - The results obtained for R1N show a large spike around 2010, which may be due to piracy effects, but cannot be successfully removed in this analysis.
+In the stock assessment this year, care must be taken in handling this data this time as in the previous stock assessment. - As the analysis was preliminary carried out using data up to 2020.
+The analyses will be finalized once data up to 2021 are shared for use in the 2022 stock assessment.